joshgerdes/jekyll-uno/_posts/2022-03-16-azure-optimisation-engine.md

   teaser: "/uploads/azurespringclean_2022_aoe.png"

 ---
-This post is a part of [Azure Spring Clean](https://www.azurespringclean.com/), which is a community event focused on Azure management topics from March 14-18, 2022.
+This post is a part of [Azure Spring Clean](https://www.azurespringclean.com/){:target="_blank"}, which is a community event focused on Azure management topics from March 14-18, 2022.

-Thanks to [Joe Carlyle](https://twitter.com/wedoazure) and [Thomas Thornton](https://twitter.com/tamstar1234) for putting in the time and organising this event.
+Thanks to [Joe Carlyle](https://twitter.com/wedoazure){:target="_blank"} and [Thomas Thornton](https://twitter.com/tamstar1234){:target="_blank"} for putting in the time and organising this event.

 This article, along with others of its kind _(Articles, Videos etc.),_ cover Azure Management topics such as Azure Monitor, Azure Cost Management, Azure Policy, Azure Security Principles or Azure Foundations!

-Today I will be covering the [Azure Optimization Engine](https://github.com/helderpinto/AzureOptimizationEngine "Azure Optimization Engine").
+Today I will be covering the [Azure Optimization Engine](https://github.com/helderpinto/AzureOptimizationEngine "Azure Optimization Engine"){:target="_blank"}.

 ![#AzureSpringClean - Azure Optimization Engine](/uploads/azurespringclean_2022_aoe.png "#AzureSpringClean - Azure Optimization Engine")